ansys/pyansys/README.rst

 PyMAPDL
 -------
-PyAEDT is intended to consolidate and extend all existing functionalities around scripting for Ansys Electronics Dekstop (AEDT) to allow reuse of existing code, sharing of best practices, and increased collaboration.
+PyAEDT is intended to consolidate and extend all existing functionalities around scripting for Ansys Electronics Desktop (AEDT) to allow reuse of existing code, sharing of best practices, and increased collaboration.
 PyAEDT is licensed under the `MIT License
 <https://github.com/pyansys/PyAEDT/blob/main/LICENSE>`_.